The secrets of workplace conversation

-Understanding the language of the workplace has been a life’s work for Associate Professor Marra, yet when she came to Victoria as an undergraduate it was to study for a degree in commerce rather than linguistics.
+Understanding the language of the workplace has been a life’s work for Associate Professor Marra, yet when she came to the University as an undergraduate it was to study for a degree in commerce rather than linguistics.

 “My plan was to be an accountant who could speak another language.
 My father was an accountant and that seemed like a sensible thing to be, even if my friends couldn’t quite see me as an accountant,” she says.

 Her plans were scuppered by Janet Holmes, now Emeritus Professor of Linguistics and the former Director of the Language in the Workplace Project, who spotted her talent early and enlisted her as a part-time researcher.

 “I knew I wanted to be happy, and I realised working in linguistics would make me much happier than being an accountant,” says Associate Professor Marra, who is Head of School and now herself Director of the Language in the Workplace Project.

 The accountancy plan wasn’t entirely abandoned: her primary research interest is the language of business meetings, which has enabled her to combine her love of commerce and of language.